Cinema of the United States: Rise of the modern blockbuster and independent films

-1988's Die Hard established what would become a common formula for many 1990s action films, featuring a lone everyman against a colorful terrorist character, who's usually holding hostages, in an isolated setting.
-Such films and their sequels are often referred to as "Die Hard on a _": Under Siege (battleship), Cliffhanger (mountain), Speed (bus), The Rock (prison island), Con Air (prison plane), Air Force One (presidential plane), etc.

-Film makers in the 1990 had access to technological, political and economic innovations that had not been available in previous decades.
+Film makers in the 1990s had access to technological, political and economic innovations that had not been available in previous decades.
 Dick Tracy (1990) became the first 35 mm feature film with a digital soundtrack.
 Batman Returns (1992) was the first film to make use of the Dolby Digital six-channel stereo sound that has since become the industry standard.
 Computer-generated imagery was greatly facilitated when it became possible to transfer film images into a computer and manipulate them digitally.
 The possibilities became apparent in director James Cameron's Terminator 2: Judgment Day (1991), in images of the shape-changing character T-1000.
-Computer graphics or CG advanced to a point where Jurassic Park (1993) was able to use the techniques to create realistic looking animals.
+Computer graphics or CG advanced to a point where Jurassic Park (1993) was able to use the techniques to create realistic-looking animals.
 Jackpot (2001) became the first film that was shot entirely in digital.
 In the film Titanic, Cameron wanted to push the boundary of special effects with his film, and enlisted Digital Domain and Pacific Data Images to continue the developments in digital technology which the director pioneered while working on The Abyss and Terminator 2: Judgment Day.
 Many previous films about the RMS Titanic shot water in slow motion, which did not look wholly convincing.
 Cameron encouraged his crew to shoot their 45 ft miniature of the ship as if "we're making a commercial for the White Star Line".